MarzooqKD/Customer-Segmentation-Project/README.md

 - Enhancing data visualization for better interpretability.

 ## Author
-This project was developed as part of a data science study.
+This project was developed by Marzooq Habib Mohamadu as part of a personal study on customer segmentation.